myelintek/documentation/content/project.rst

 Create project
 ==============

-Press "Project" button.
+Press "Project" or "new project" button.

 .. image:: ../_static/create_project.png

-At the pop-up window press "New".
+At the pop-up window press "New project".

 .. image:: ../_static/create_project2.png